sciodb/sciodb/README.md

 ```
 ./stop.sh 9090
 ```
-If you want to learn more about how to start the system, take a looke to the [documentation](doc/Readme.md).
+If you want to learn more about how to start the system, take a look to the [documentation](doc/Readme.md).

 Enjoy it!